What 4 year degrees or qualifications are regarded as acceptable for admission to the Master's in Development Policy and Practice?

 Offers of places will be made to successful applicants by the end of November.
 The timeline for scholarship awards will be announced in due course.

-What are the fees for the MPhil in Development Policy and Practice?
+What are the fees for the Master's in Development Policy and Practice?

 Fees escalate by roughly 10% per annum.
-Final fees are announced in September each year.
+Final fees for 2019 are currently being reviewed and will be announced in due course.

 What are the selection criteria?